Christal discusses 10 self-sabotaging behaviors we need to snip because it’s disrupting not only our relationships but our integrity.

 I’m bringing out the mama bear because I really want you babes to flourish in love, but I also feel that we have been pointing the finger far too long and not even aware we are!

-Today, I discuss 10 self-sabotaging behaviors we need to snip because they’re disrupting not only our relationships but our integrity.
+Today, I discuss 10 self-sabotaging behaviors we need to STOP in order to have the relationships we want:

 Relationships are not meant to heal past wounds, that’s our job!
 Sure, a good partner will help you throughout your healing process but is not their job alone.
 Your triggers are YOUR TRIGGERS and your responsibility become aware of them and find a way to heal.